-Hey, guess what?
-I got married two weeks ago.
-And like most people, I asked some of the older and wiser folks around me for a couple quick words of advice from their own marriages to make sure my wife and I didn’t shit the (same) bed.
-I think most newlyweds do this—ask for advice, I mean, not shit the same bed—especially after a few cocktails from the open bar they just paid way too much money for.
+When I got married nearly three years ago, at the wedding reception I asked some of the older and wiser folks who were attending for a few words of advice from their own relationships to make sure my wife and I didn’t shit the (same) bed.
+I think a lot of newlyweds do this—ask for relationship advice, I mean, not shit the same bed—especially after a few cocktails from the open bar they just paid for.

-See, I have access to hundreds of thousands of smart, amazing people through my site.
-So why not consult them?
+But then I figured that with access to hundreds of thousands of smart, amazing people through my website, I could go one step further.
+Why not consult my readers?
 Why not ask them for their best relationship/marriage advice?
-Why not synthesize all of their wisdom and experience into something straightforward and immediately applicable to any relationship, no matter who you are or how sick of his/her shit you are?
+Why not synthesize all of their wisdom and experience into something straightforward and applicable to any relationship, no matter who you are?

-Why not crowdsource THE ULTIMATE RELATIONSHIP GUIDE TO END ALL RELATIONSHIP GUIDES™ from the sea of smart and savvy partners and lovers here?
+Why not crowdsource THE ULTIMATE RELATIONSHIP GUIDE TO END ALL RELATIONSHIP GUIDES™ from the sea of smart and savvy partners and lovers who come to markmanson.net?

-So, that’s what I did.
-I sent out the call the week before my wedding: anyone who has been married for 10+ years and is still happy in their relationship, what lessons would you pass down to others if you could?
+This is what I asked: anyone who has been married for 10+ years, and is still happy in their relationship . . . what lessons would you pass down to others if you could?
 What is working for you and your partner?
-And if you are divorced, what didn’t work previously?
+Also, to people who are divorced, what didn’t work previously?

 The response was overwhelming.
-Almost 1,500 people replied, many of whom sent in responses measured in pages, not paragraphs.
-It took almost two weeks to comb through them all, but I did.
-And what I found stunned me…
+Almost 1,500 people got back to me, many of whom sent replies measured in pages, not paragraphs.
+It took weeks to comb through them all, but what I found stunned me.

-Which means that those dozen or so things must be pretty damn important… and more importantly, they work.
+Which means that those dozen or so things must be pretty damn important . . . and they work:

 Before we even get into what you should do in your relationship, let’s start with what not to do.

-When I sent out my request to readers for advice, I added a caveat that turned out to be illuminating.
-I asked people who were on their second or third (or fourth) marriages what they did wrong.
-Where did they mess up?
+When I sent out my request to readers for advice, I asked people who were on their second or third (or fourth) marriages what they did wrong the first few times.

 By far, the most common answer was “being with the person for the wrong reasons.”